Skip to main content

 Architecture

-The appdna_sdk package uses Flutter platform channels to delegate all logic to the native iOS and Android SDKs.
-The Dart layer is intentionally thin — it marshals method calls and streams events from the native side.
+The appdna_sdk package uses Flutter platform channels for rendering, storage, and network I/O. The Dart layer marshals method calls and streams events from the native side, so every feature reaches your Flutter app at native performance with native UI primitives.

 Platform Channels